UKHomeOffice/docker-nginx-proxy/README.md

 When the LOCATIONS_CSV option is set, multiple locations can be proxied.
 The settings for each proxy location can be controlled with the use of any [Multi-location Variables](#multi-location-variables) by suffixing the variable name with both a number, and the '_' character, as listed in the LOCATIONS_CSV variable.

+##### Two servers

 The example below configures a simple proxy with two locations '/' (location 1) and '/api' (location 2):

 ```shell
 docker run -e 'LOCATIONS_CSV=/,/api' \